OS2mo/os2mo/README.md

 * Daily at 23:00: Info dictionaries are reloaded by calling [POST:/reload_info_dicts][post_reload_info_dicts].
 This is necessary, in case new object types are added to OS2mo.
 For example by using `OS2mo init`.
-* Daily at 00:00: All information in LDAP is imported to OS2mo by calling [GET:/Import/all][get_import_all].
-This will overwrite information in OS2mo, if the LDAP database contains new information.
 * Daily at 03:00: Objects which enter or leave validity are exported to the LDAP database by calling [POST:/synchronize_todays_events][post_synchronize_todays_events].